descostesn/learningTidyverse/README.md

-# learningTidyverse
+# Learning Tidyverse

-This is personal notes from my learning of tidyverse.
+These are personal notes from my learning tidyverse.
 I will try to compare tidyverse commands with regular base R style.

 # Introduction

-as an introduction, I will follow the chapter 5 of R for data science, https://r4ds.had.co.nz/transform.html.
+As an introduction, I will follow the chapter 5 of R for data science, https://r4ds.had.co.nz/transform.html.

 ## Filter